 It’s more of a high-end bistro but you’re more than welcome to hop up to the bar and drink a cocktail or two if you only want drinks.

-I’d say it’s the best option – there are better restaurants in the area (you can read my full restaurant review of Balthazar here – not impressed), but the cocktails are superb.
+We’d say it’s the best option – there are better restaurants in the area (you can read our full restaurant review of Balthazar here – not impressed), but the cocktails are superb.

 Another option that draws inspiration from the brasseries across the pond, The Henrietta is a great option for a late night bar in Covent Garden that serves incredible food well into the night.